 Analysts Skylogic Research estimate that DJI accounts for 74% of global drone sales.
 The Shenzhen-based manufacturer’s grip on the market is thanks to vertically integrated research and development, rapid iteration, highly competitive pricing and, ultimately, compelling products.

-European startups have made big strides into the drone market, and raised serious money, even as the threat of Chinese dominance looms over them.
+European startups have made big strides into the drone industry, and raised serious money, even as the threat of Chinese dominance looms over them.

 Germany’s Intel-backed Volocopter has grand ambitions to be the Uber of the skies.
 Unifly, a Belgian software company building air traffic control systems for unmanned vehicles, counts Japan’s Terra Drone among its investors.

-Other European hardware manufacturers include Aerones and Flyability, startups from Latvia and Switzerland respectively.
+Other European startups include Aerones and Flyability, startups from Latvia and Switzerland respectively.
 Both are focused on rugged commercial drones and niche applications.
 The Baltic nation, in particular, has a thriving ecosystem of drone-related startups.

 The problem is that each of these promising startups will eventually face challenges similar to Parrot should they wish to compete on the global stage: massive competition from China and also from the US.